Colfax, California

 Colfax (formerly Alden Grove, Alder Grove, Illinoistown, and Upper Corral) is a city in Placer County, California, at the crossroads of Interstate 80 and State Route 174.
-The population was 1,963 at the 2010 census.
+The population was 1,995 at the 2020 census.
 The town is named in honor of U.S. Vice President Schuyler Colfax (1869–73), a bronze statue of whom stands at Railroad Street and Grass Valley Street.
-(This is the only known statue of Schuyler Colfax in the United States.)
+(This is one of two known statues of Schuyler Colfax in the United States, the other located in Indianapolis, Indiana.)

 Some of the town's notable features include the newly restored Southern Pacific Railroad colonnade-style depot (which houses the Colfax Museum and Chamber of Commerce) built in 1905, the downtown shops on Main Street, and Colfax High School, which serves a large surrounding area.

 History

 Originally inhabited by the Maidu and Miwok Native Americans, by the mid-19th century the city site was known as Alder Grove; however, as development increased, the city became known as Illinoistown, a supply hub for gold mining camps.
 In April 1852, the Reelfoot Williams Gang robbed a Nevada City stagecoach of $7,000 in gold bullion near Illinoistown.
 This was the first stagecoach robbery in the gold country.

 Later it was renamed Colfax after then Speaker of the House (and later Vice President) Schuyler Colfax who visited the town in 1865 while inspecting progress of construction of the Central Pacific Railroad, the western portion of the first transcontinental railroad.
 The city was the southern terminus of the Nevada County Narrow Gauge Railroad from 1876 until the railroad's removal in 1942.
 Historic U.S. Route 40 also runs through the city as well as the more modern Interstate 80.
 The city is mentioned in Jules Verne’s book, Around the World in Eighty Days.

 In July 2015 the Lowell Fire burned thousands of acres nearby, forcing evacuation in Nevada County.

-On August 4, 2021 the River Fire started in the Bear River Campground, forcing thousands of residents on both the Placer and Nevada county sides of the river to evacuate.
+On August 4, 2021, the River Fire started in the Bear River Campground, forcing thousands of residents on both the Placer and Nevada county sides of the river to evacuate.
 The fire was contained nine days later after burning over 2600 acre and dozens of homes.
+Acting Mayor Trinity Burruss led the city during the emergency response.

+In December 2021, the city was placed under a state of emergency due to severe snow storms.
+More than 575,000 metered electric customers in Northern California were without power at some point during the storm, with about 141,000 still without power one month after the first major outage.
+The City was again reliant on the leadership of the Mayor to get supplies and critical support to residents left without a safe heat source.